TimeDelta/q-vs-c_enc_dec_nonstationary/README.md

 Another hypothesis is that recurrence being added to the autoencoder objective will not be enough to outcompete the autoregressive versions without recursion, especially since the implemented recursion adds only a single extra parameter.
 > - ***Quantum vs Classical:*** In their cost histories, quantum models will have higher mean absolute first and second derivatives during training because they often exhibit highly non-linear loss landscapes (Holzer, Turkalj; 2024) despite attempting to increase the similarity of the classical and quantum loss landscapes by mixing the effects of the classical parameters in the linear layers [(details)](#model-architectures).
 Upon analyzing the power spectrum of the loss gradients over training iterations, an additional expectation is to see more high-frequency fluctuations for quantum models, reflecting parameter interference effects and more rapid changes as the quantum circuit parameters navigate a more rugged loss landscape.
-For quantum models, an additional hypothesis is that both the Meyer-Wallach global entanglement (MWGE) and the VonNeumann entropy (VNE) of their bottleneck representations should positively correlate to the main complexity metrics (LZC, HE, HFD, DE).
+For quantum models, an additional hypothesis is that both the Meyer-Wallach global entanglement (MWGE) and the VonNeumann entropy (VNE) of their bottleneck representations should positively correlate to the main complexity metrics (LZC, HE, MPE, DE).
 This is expected for DE in particular because the quantum versions being able to maintain superpositions and mixtures of basis states in the bottleneck that retain uncertainty (entropy), whereas a classical bottleneck might collapse information more consistently into a few active features, especially given the linear nature of the model architectures.
 A final expectation is that the quantum models will generalize more poorly (higher ratio of normalized validation cost: normalized training cost) due to the expected higher loss landscape complexity.
 To rule out scale differences between the quantum and classical BTFP functions during analysis, their values are normalized by the initial trash cost.